mattheyan/EndlessObsession/drafts/automated-ui-testing.md

 testing by default.
 You make a change to the site, then open it up in your browser and click around to confirm that the changes had the desired effect.

-This is a very attractive, and even natural, way to test.
-For many applications the UI is everything and whatever is happening "under the hood" is a secondary concern.
-In fact, often times only the programmers care about it at all.
+This is a very natural way to test.
+For many applications the UI is everything, and whatever is happening "under the hood" is a secondary concern - something that only the programmers care about.
 I mention this because there are other ways to test, and you should consider this when weighing the pros and cons of each.
 More on that later...

 Automated UI testing takes things a step further: make the process repeatable so that you don't have to do the same tests manually each time you make a change.